marianoguerra/efene/docs/reference/expressions/struct.rst

-to add a lightweight object oriented syntax to efene you can also define and call methods in structs, this works like python where every method of an object receives the object itself as first argument and is by convention called *Self*::
+to add a lightweight object oriented syntax to efene you can also define and call methods in structs, this works like python where every method of an object explicitly receives the object itself as first argument and is by convention called *Self*::

         >>> P = struct.set_prototype(Person)